MaryamZahiri/LC-Algorithms/graph/75_blind_leetcode/4_200_number_of_islands.md

     - Define a nested function bfs that takes a starting cell (row, col) as input.
     - Initialize a ```queue``` with the starting cell.
     - Mark the starting cell as visited.
-    - Perform BFS by dequeuing cells and enqueuing their unvisited neighbors under some conditions.
+    - Perform BFS by dequeuing cells and enqueuing their unvisited neighbors under conditions.
 3. Main Loop:
     - Iterate over each cell in the grid.
-    - If a cell is land ("1") and has not been visited, call the bfs function to explore the island starting from this cell and ```neighbors in 4 direction```.
+    - If a cell is land ("1") and has not been visited, call the bfs function to explore all cells connected to the current cell by visiting each neighboring cell (up, down, left, right) that is part of the island.
     - Increment the island_num counter after each island is found.
 4. Return Result:
     - Return the total number of islands found.